York Leeman Road depot: TransPennine Express depot

 In 2003, the new TransPennine Express franchise was awarded to First TransPennine Express (FTPE).
 As part of the franchise agreement, FTPE was to introduce a new fleet of 100 mph trains, together with new maintenance facilities for the fleet; the main depot was to be in Manchester, with a secondary depot in York.
 An order for 51 Class 185 diesel multiple units, and the associated maintenance facilities, was placed with Siemens in 2003.

 The facilities required by the franchise agreement included: a one road three-car length shed, with sidings for 8 three-car trains; siding facilities for controlled emission toilet servicing and fuelling; train electric supply (125 A three phase); offices and stores; and a 1.5 t capacity overhead hoist.

 In 2004, Siemens submitted a planning application for a depot on Leeman Road to York City Council, the plans were approved in May 2005.

 A ground breaking ceremony took place in December 2005.
 The main contractors for the £10m works were the Spencer Group.

 The depot was opened in May 2007, by Prince Andrew, Duke of York.

 Since April 2016, the Class 185s have been operated by TransPennine Express (TPE).
 In 2018, work began on an £11 million upgrade to the depot, which included signalling upgrades and road lengthening.
 The project was undertaken to allow the depot to accommodate Class 68 with Mark 5A carriages and Class 802 units.

 Allocation and stabling

-As of 2018, the depot's allocation consists of TransPennine Express locomotives and Desiros.
+As of 2018, the depot's allocation consists of TransPennine Express Desiros.
+From the December 2025 timetable change the depot also stables and services one Class 802 unit per night.